Web-learning/Web-learning/README.md

 ### Weblearning - putting the WE back into into the web

 Welcome to weblearning on GitHub.
-This is where (well I at the moment) attempt to publish and collaborate (primarily) on the Open Umbrella .
+This is where we (well I at the moment) attempt to publish and collaborate (primarily) on the Open Umbrella.
+You are most welcome to jump right in.

-# How to contribute?
+# How could you contribute?
 There are many ways.
 They will reveal themselves as you begin your journey.
-But the best pace to start is [https://weblearning.co.za/umbrella/](Open Umbrella)
+But the best pace to start is by visiting [https://weblearning.co.za/umbrella/](Open Umbrella) where you can discover the open umbrella

 ## This community is in the thirdspace
-This is a community.
+This is intended as a community.
 Educators and technologists from all over the world are welcome to contribute to the open umbrella :earth_africa:
 However, this porject is located in South Africa.
 You can make this project better by contributing to it.
 You can